HrbrIO/harbor-docs/docs/api.md

 ### Test your streams

-The simplest way to see your Web Socket streams is directly at [Harbor Cloud](https://cloud.hrbr.io/#!/apps/list).
+The simplest way to see your Web Socket streams is directly at [Hrbr Cloud](https://cloud.hrbr.io/#!/apps/list).
 There you can `go to developer console` and choose `raw console` to see your Web Socket stream and the actuall url.

 ![Raw Console](img/api-docs/raw-console.png)